Teams of specialists collaborate to treat people with rare, serious and complex conditions.

-In addition, Mayo Clinic Health System clinics, hospitals and health care facilities serve more than 60 communities in Iowa, Wisconsin and Minnesota.
-These sites bring Mayo Clinic pulmonary, critical care and sleep disorders treatment to their local communities.
+In addition, Mayo Clinic Health System clinics, hospitals and other health care facilities serve more than 60 communities in Iowa, Wisconsin and Minnesota.
+These sites bring Mayo Clinic pulmonary, critical care and sleep disorders services to their local communities.

-Mayo Clinic's pulmonary, critical care and sleep medicine researchers are committed to improving the care of people with diseases and conditions that affect the lungs and breathing.
-They are at the forefront of innovation in advanced diagnostic and treatment technology, including critical care sonography, bronchoscopy techniques and a healthy lifestyle program for managing chronic lung conditions.
+Our pulmonary, critical care and sleep medicine clinician-scientists and researchers are committed to improving the care of people with diseases and conditions that affect the lungs and breathing.
+They are at the forefront of innovation in advanced diagnostic and treatment technology, including minimally invasive techniques that have been shown to reduce pain and recovery time.

 Our clinician-scientists have developed innovations in bronchoscopy lung volume reduction.
 This procedure helps people experiencing disorders related to chronic obstructive pulmonary disease (COPD).
 Only a few centers nationwide offer this treatment.